Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

-We then discuss the response to interlayer repusion $V$ and doping $x$ for AFM order as shown in Fig.~\ref{Fig_S3}.
-It is well known that the on-site repulsive interaction $U$ in monolayer Hubbard model induces a robust AFM order~\cite{PhysRevB.31.4403}.
-For comparison, we explore the AFM order in the bilayer model with on-site interlayer spin-exchange interaction $J$ instead of $U$.
-Under all the parameters in this work, we indeed discover a superior AFM ordering tendency at $\mathbf{q}=(\pi,\pi)$ via scanning \textbf{q} high-symmetry paths (e.g., the half-filling situation shown in the inset of Fig.~\ref{Fig_S3}).
-The AFM spin structure factor is weakened by both $V$ and $x$.
-Near half-filling, $V$ is obvious to suppress AFM order, because it disturbs the charge occupation balance in two layers --- breaking the local magnetic moment through an equivalent doping from one layer to the other.
-Away from half-filling, the suppression is dominated by doping $x$, hence the effect of $V$ is negligible.
-Nonetheless compared with $O_{\textrm{ILC}}$ and $O_{\textrm{IS-SC}}$, the $O_{\mathrm{AFM}}$ is week in value, which implies it may be missing.
-In the text, we confirms the absence of the AFM order in the bilayer system through the finite-size scaling analysis.
+We then examine the response of the AFM order to interlayer Coulomb repulsion $V$ and hole doping $x$, as shown in Fig.~\ref{Fig_S3}.
+It is well established that on-site Coulomb repulsion $U$ in the monolayer Hubbard model stabilizes robust AFM order~\cite{PhysRevB.31.4403}.
+For comparison, we examine the AFM order in our bilayer model, where the dominant magnetic interaction is the interlayer spin-exchange coupling $J_{\perp}$ rather than on-site Hubbard $U$.
+Across all parameters considered in this work, we find a pronounced AFM response at $\mathbf{q}=(\pi,\pi)$, as illustrated by scans along high-symmetry paths in momentum space (e.g., the half-filling case shown in the inset of Fig.~\ref{Fig_S3}).
+The AFM spin structure factor is suppressed by both $V$ and $x$.
+Near half-filling, $V$ suppresses AFM order by disrupting the charge-occupation balance between the two layers, thereby reducing the local magnetic moments through interlayer charge transfer.
+Away from half-filling, the suppression is dominated by hole doping $x$, rendering the effect of $V$ negligible.
+Nevertheless, compared with $O_{\textrm{ILC}}$ and $O_{\textrm{IS-SC}}$, $O_{\mathrm{AFM}}$ remains weak in magnitude, suggesting that AFM order is subdominant.
+In the main text, we confirm the absence of long-range AFM order through finite-size scaling analysis.

-\subsection{S3.
+\subsection{S4.
 The dominance of interlayer s-wave pairing in SC channel}

-It has been widely discussed that the interlayer $s$-wave SC is a possible pairing mechanism in bilayer nickelate superconductors, which originates from the strong interlayer spin-exchange~\cite{PhysRevB.108.L201108,PhysRevLett.132.146002,PhysRevB.109.045154}.
-In order to checkout a dominant interlayer $s$-wave pairing symmetry in our model, we search for other intralayer pairing symmetries.
-A general pairing structure factor with the intralayer pairing order parameter on the single \emph{c} layer is defined as
+The interlayer $s$-wave pairing mechanism has been widely discussed in layered superconducting systems with strong interlayer spin-exchange coupling~\cite{PhysRevB.108.L201108,PhysRevLett.132.146002,PhysRevB.109.045154}.
+To verify the dominance of interlayer $s$-wave pairing symmetry in our model, we also examine competing intralayer pairing channels.
+The general intralayer pairing structure factor for the $c$-layer is defined as